qweri0p/MONKE-BOT/README.md

 MONKE-BOT

-*He will find you, and he will kill you.*
+*He will find you, and he will monkE you.*

-he do monke
+he do da monke

 prefix=.